UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-ps.md

 ## Prerequisites

-Ensure your PowerShell environment is set up as detailed in [*Configure the Azure Stack user's PowerShell environment*](azs-how-configure-powershell-users.md).
+Before you begin, ensure your PowerShell environment is set up as detailed in [*Configure the Azure Stack user's PowerShell environment*](azs-how-configure-powershell-users.md).

 ## Declare variables